Home » Engineering » electrical engineering » What is an ideal transformer?Know about it’s application,advantages and disadvantages of it

 1.Faraday's Law

-Faraday's law states that altering magnetic flux in a coil results in an electromotive force (EMF) being generated.
-In a transformer, AC in the primary coil causes a fluctuating magnetic flux, which leads to a voltage being induced in the secondary coil.
+Faraday’s law states that changing the magnetic flux through a coil generates an electromotive force (EMF).
+In a transformer, alternating current (AC) flowing through the primary coil creates a varying magnetic flux, which induces a voltage in the secondary coil.

 2.Conservation of Energy